starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 # Wine Installation

 {: .tip }
-> Our [LUG Helper](https://github.com/starcitizen-lug/lug-helper) tool now contains an option for a wine install and can perform these steps for you automatically!
+> Our [LUG Helper](https://github.com/starcitizen-lug/lug-helper) tool can perform these steps for you automatically!
 See our [Quick Start Guide](Quick-Start-Guide) for instructions.

 1. Install and configure the necessary prerequisites
 2. Create and configure your wine prefix: